 Dinner Cruise by Maxim's of Paris |

-There are an astounding 200 million bottles of champagne stored in the 155 miles of caves beneath Reims.
+There are an astounding 200 million bottles of champagne stored in the 250 kilometers miles of caves beneath Reims.
 (Just have to pop into the basement… be right back!)

 During World War I, each French soldier at the front line in Champagne was allotted a full bottle of bubbly every day.

 Only wine made in the Champagne region can be called champagne.
-Other countries and other regions of France must settle for "sparkling wine" or a similar term.
+Other wine regions must settle for "sparkling wine" or a similar term.
 (We've always preferred "tinkle".)

 Champagne is one of the northernmost major wine producing regions in the world.